lennygir/polito-se2-23-02-thesis/README.md

 This component generates a table displaying a student's academic career, with each row representing a course and each column displaying specific details about that course.
 The table headers define what information is shown in each column (course code, exam name, grade, credits, and date).
 For each course in the career array, the StudentCareerRow component is utilized to create a row in the table, populating it with course-related data.

+### ThemeToggle

+This component creates a themed toggle switch for changing the color mode of the application.
+The appearance of the switch adapts to the current theme mode, providing a seamless and visually appealing experience for users to switch between light and dark modes.

 ## API Server